 Interestingly, T3 is about ten-times more active than T4 in the body.
 That’s why it is seems to be more effective in weight loss and lowering cholesterol.
 However, no effect on insulin or cardiovascular health occurs.

-A tiny gland in the throat has developed as a vital organ to maintain such a complex system of temperature control is truly an amazing feat of evolution.
+Who would have thought: A tiny gland in the throat has developed into a vital organ to maintain such a complex system of temperature control.
+It is truly an amazing feat of evolution.